SerBuryat/JavaMiner/CODE_ARCHITECTURE_DESCRIPTION.md

 ### 2.*view* *package*
-All game view-represantation located in this *package*.
+All game view-representation located in this *package*.

 #### *game_paint_board package*
 Contains classes for 'drawing game'.